SKaurGithub/data_402_python/README.md

      2. Select `New` and then `File`
      3. Enter the name of the File with the extension `.py` for Python: `hello_world.py`
      4. Type `print("Hello World!")` and click on the play button
-     5. You should receive the following in your terminal:
+     5. You should receive the following in your terminal:<br>
      ![print statement](img_1.png)
      Congratulations!
 You have written your first code!

 - Commenting Code
   - It is important to add comments as this can help another person to understand your code
   - You can comment code in different ways:
-    - Adding a hashtag at the start of your comment:
+    - Adding a hashtag at the start of your comment:<br>
     ![comment](img_2.png)
-    - You can also add in-line comments:
+    - You can also add in-line comments:<br>
     ![in-line comment](img_3.png)
-    - You can also add multi-line string as this can be used as a comment as well:
+    - You can also add multi-line string as this can be used as a comment as well:<br>
     ![multi line string](img_4.png)